The Disaster Event:

 In fall 2016, Hurricane Matthew caused catastrophic damage and a humanitarian crisis in Haiti and widespread devastation in the southeastern United States.
 In Volusia County, Fla., alone, 17,555 households requested FEMA assistance.
 Eleven months later, Hurricane Irma re-traumatized many Volusia County residents, with 62,621 registering with FEMA.

-UCC Disaster Ministries is working with VIND (Volusia Interfaiths/Agencies Networking in Disasters) to address unmet needs through case management services.
+UCC Disaster Ministries is working with VIND (Volusia Interfaiths/Agencies Networking in Disaster) to address unmet needs through case management services.
 It is expected that 350 to 500 homes/mobile homes will enter long-term disaster recovery with VIND, estimated at more than $7.5 million.

 - UCC Disaster Ministries funded employment of a construction supervisor ($50,000) for the long-term recovery, and contributed another $50,000 to VIND to help meet clients’ needs.